deysitirado36/Latin102/quiz2.md

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.

-- Dexamenus was afraid of Eurytion to whom Deanira was promised in marriage to.
+- Dexamenus was afraid of Eurytion to whom Deanira was promised in marriage.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.